 There is a lack of cohesive purpose in sustainability efforts that suggests the ongoing presence of functional silos that dilute these efforts.
 For example, only 43% of respondents say that sustainability-related data is available and shared across the entire organization (see Figure 8).
-The head of sustainability at a global alternative energy manufacturer comments: "For organizations to define meaningful sustainability targets and measures for all functions, constant exchange of sustainability-related information and data is a must."
-Further, our previous research on data for net zero found that, of the organizations that have set net zero targets, 45% only use emissions data for mandatory reporting and do not embed it in decision-making.23 The research also found that only 13% of organizations have set up a governing body or steering committee to oversee a data strategy and progress on net zero.24
+Melanie Welzel.
+Head of Global Sustainability at Nordex Group. a wind-turbine manufacturer, comments,"For organizations to define meaningful sustainability taraets and measures for all functions. constant exchange of sustainability-related information and data is a must."
+Further, our previous research on data for net zero found that. of the organizations that have set net zero targets.
+45% only use emissions data for mandatory reporting and do not embed it in decision-making.23 The research also found that only 13% of organizations have set up a governing body or steering committee to oversee a data strategy and progress on net zero.24